Are we deep in the global recession? Yes, we are, and if we are not yet, we will be in a short time. There is no doubt about that.

 No one can say with a hundred percent certainty how long the global recession will last.
 We are pretty much sure that the recession started in March in the US but we cannot say when it will end.
 Well, the recession in the US or the global recession isn’t officially declared nor it can be.
 We all hope it is a remarkably deep but short-lived recession.

 If your days are too long try to short them, learn something new, for example.
 Read the “Two Fold Formula” book, it may give you some interesting ideas.
-But before you start to implement the new knowledge, test it by using the Etoro virtual trading system.
+But before you start to implement the new knowledge, test it by using the our preferred trading platform.

 Stay safe! #StayHome